-Bengal Guv 'stunned' as TMC MP claims arrests in Narada case made at his behest | Politics
+Bengal guv 'stunned' as TMC MP claims arrests in Narada case made at his behest | Politics

 The TMC MP further said that the cases filed against him ''can be taken up'' for legal action, as and when Dhankhar ceases to be the governor.

-Dhankhar had on May 7 sanctioned prosecution of ministers Firhad Hakim, Subrata Mukherjee, TMC MLA Madan Mitra and former Kolkata mayor Sovan Chatterjee on a request by the CBI, which is probing the sting operation that had purportedly caught on camera politicians accepting bribes.
+The CM, on the other hand, wrote to him stating that his visit violated established norms, as he did not consult well with the state government.

+The TMC further claimed that the governor acted in a ''partisan manner'' and only met BJP workers and their families during his visit.

-Addressing Banerjee as a senior functionary of the TMC, a parliamentarian and an advocate, Dhankhar tweeted, ''Just stunned but leave the matter to sound discretion of cultured people of West Bengal and media.''
+Addressing Banerjee as a senior functionary of the TMC, a parliamentarian and an advocate, Dhankhar, during the day, tweeted, ''Just stunned but leave the matter to sound discretion of cultured people of West Bengal and media.''
 Banerjee, in a veiled dig at Prime Minister Narendra Modi, also said during his interaction with mediapersons that ''tears won't help an incompetent person retain power as he has failed to handle the COVID-19 situation''.

 ''Majority of Indians are waiting for the dawn of the country's second Independence Day in 2024,'' he added.